-Other options exist for stronger or longer term pain relief.
+Other options exist for stronger or longer-term pain relief.

 Powerful drugs like oxycodone (Oxycontin) and the opioid-like medicine tramadol (Conzip, Ultram) can treat much stronger pain.
 But these tend to be a last resort for pain relief.
 You might use these medications if other treatments aren’t working.
-However, these drugs are not meant for long-term relief because of side effects and the potential for addiction.
+However, these drugs aren’t meant for long-term relief because of side effects and the potential for addiction.
 Work closely with your doctor and use caution when taking opioid medicines.

 Some physical therapy treatments, such as swimming, can help treat diabetic neuropathy.
 Low-impact exercises are the most effective, as high-impact exercises can quickly cause nerves to go numb.

-Hand and Foot Care
+Hand and foot care

 Diabetic nerve damage causes pain and can also affect your ability to feel pain, so it’s important to maintain your foot health.

-Wash your feet daily with warm water and dry them completely afterward.
+Wash your feet daily with warm water, and dry them completely afterward.
 Then apply a lotion to keep them moisturized.
 Avoid getting lotion in between your toes.